Joe Louis Light

 Joe Louis Light (1934–2005) was an American painter from Dyersburg, Tennessee.
 His work focuses on transcendentalism, attaining spiritual or moral enlightenment, and the balance and order of the universe.

+Mr. Light first exhibited his paintings in the early 1990s at the former Wild Studio and Gallery.
+The gallery was located at 85 South Second street in Memphis Tn.

 Life

 Joe Light grew up on a farm outside of Dyersburg, Tennessee with his mother, Virgie (Virgin) Mary, and father, Hiawatha.
 His parents named him after Joe Louis, a famous boxer and hero among the African American community during the Jim Crow Era.

 He became estranged from his parents as a young boy and completed until the eighth at Brewer High School.
 He spent his youth farming until he enlisted in the army in March 1951.
 However, in August of that same year, he was discharged because, as he said, "I found out they were going to send me to Korea, so I hurt my arm."
 Shortly after leaving the military, he was imprisoned from 1954-55 for armed robbery of a grocery store.
 He was also imprisoned in the Nashville penitentiary from 1960–66 and 1966-68.
 During his first prison sentence, Light met a Rabbi and converted to Judaism.
 He recalled that hearing the Old Testament "was the first time something a preacher said ever made good sense to me."